mateoneira/mateoneira.github.io/_posts/2026-03-02-the-alpha-blending-problem.md

 Several research directions appear promising based on the current trajectory:

 **Feed-forward semantic Gaussians.** The building blocks exist independently: feed-forward Gaussian predictors (Splatt3R, MVSplat), open-vocabulary 2D segmentation (SAM 2, Grounded-SAM), and large-scale 3D datasets (Objaverse, urban captures).
-A model that jointly predicts Gaussians and semantic labels from multi-view images in a single pass — without per-scene optimisation — would make existing methods obsolete for throughput-sensitive applications.
+A model that jointly predicts Gaussians and semantic labels from multi-view images in a single pass, without per-scene optimisation, would make existing methods obsolete for throughput-sensitive applications.

 **Hybrid discrete-continuous representations.** ObjectGS's discrete one-hot IDs achieve the best segmentation accuracy; LangSplat's continuous CLIP embeddings provide open-vocabulary flexibility.
-A natural synthesis would combine discrete instance identity with continuous semantic attributes — a Gaussian carries both a categorical object ID and a dense feature embedding — with calibrated uncertainty over boundary assignments.
+A natural synthesis would combine discrete instance identity with continuous semantic attributes, a Gaussian carries both a categorical object ID and a dense feature embedding, with calibrated uncertainty over boundary assignments.

 **Urban-scale benchmarks.** The gap between indoor evaluation and outdoor deployment is large enough to expect the emergence of city-scale semantic Gaussian benchmarks.
 These would need to include outdoor scenes with >1,000 instances, aerial viewpoints, temporal variation, and LiDAR integration protocols.
 Such benchmarks are likely to expose failure modes that current indoor evaluations do not capture.

 <h3><b>Conclusion</b></h3>

 3D Gaussian Splatting began as a faster alternative to NeRF for novel view synthesis.
-The research community is now working to make it a *semantic* scene representation — and this is harder in a technically precise sense.
+The research community is now working to make it a *semantic* scene representation ... and this is harder in a technically precise sense.
 The alpha-compositing equation that enables real-time differentiable rendering is exactly what makes semantic label assignment ambiguous at object boundaries.

 The 2024–25 literature has converged on three strategies: distill continuous features (fast and flexible, but boundary-ambiguous), lift discrete IDs from 2D masks (explicit instances, but dependent on mask quality), or enforce discrete identity at the representation level (best accuracy, but untested at scale).
-The empirical trend favours discretisation — ObjectGS's 96.4 mIoU on 3D-OVS, up from LangSplat's 51.4 on LERF in under two years, represents rapid progress.
+The empirical trend favours discretisation: ObjectGS's 98 mIoU on 3D-OVS, up from LangSplat's 93.4.

 The remaining structural bottleneck is per-scene optimisation.
 Until feed-forward models can predict semantically-labelled Gaussians directly from images, these methods remain proof-of-concepts rather than deployable pipelines.
 The transition from transductive, per-scene fitting to inductive, cross-scene prediction is likely where the most impactful work in this space will happen next.

-<h3><b>References</b></h3>

-- Chen et al. "MVSplat: Efficient 3D Gaussian Splatting from Sparse Multi-View Images."
-2024. [arXiv:2403.14627](https://arxiv.org/abs/2403.14627)
-- Cheng et al. "Masked-attention Mask Transformer for Universal Image Segmentation."
-CVPR 2022. [arXiv:2112.01527](https://arxiv.org/abs/2112.01527)
-- Cheng et al. "Tracking Anything with Decoupled Video Segmentation."
-ICCV 2023. [arXiv:2309.03903](https://arxiv.org/abs/2309.03903)
-- Groenendijk et al. "ILGS: Instance-Level Gaussian Splatting."
-ICCV 2025. [arXiv:2501.06575](https://arxiv.org/abs/2501.06575)
-- Kerbl et al. "3D Gaussian Splatting for Real-Time Radiance Field Rendering."
-SIGGRAPH 2023. [arXiv:2308.04079](https://arxiv.org/abs/2308.04079)
-- Kirillov et al. "Segment Anything."
-ICCV 2023. [arXiv:2304.02643](https://arxiv.org/abs/2304.02643)
-- Li et al. "DF-3DGS: Decoupled Feature 3D Gaussian Splatting."
-CVPR 2025. [arXiv:2411.12657](https://arxiv.org/abs/2411.12657)
-- Lu et al. "Scaffold-GS: Structured 3D Gaussians for View-Adaptive Rendering."
-CVPR 2024. [arXiv:2312.00109](https://arxiv.org/abs/2312.00109)
-- Mildenhall et al. "NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis."
-ECCV 2020. [arXiv:2003.08934](https://arxiv.org/abs/2003.08934)
-- Qin et al. "LangSplat: 3D Language Gaussian Splatting."
-CVPR 2024. [arXiv:2312.09245](https://arxiv.org/abs/2312.09245)
-- Radford et al. "Learning Transferable Visual Models From Natural Language Supervision."
-ICML 2021. [arXiv:2103.00020](https://arxiv.org/abs/2103.00020)
-- Shen et al. "FlashSplat: 2D to 3D Gaussian Splatting Segmentation Solved Optimally."
-ECCV 2024. [arXiv:2407.20529](https://arxiv.org/abs/2407.20529)
-- Smart et al. "Splatt3R: Zero-shot Gaussian Splatting from Uncalibrated Image Pairs."
-2024. [arXiv:2408.07990](https://arxiv.org/abs/2408.07990)
-- Ye et al. "Gaussian Grouping: Segment and Edit Anything in 3D Scenes."
-ECCV 2024. [arXiv:2312.00732](https://arxiv.org/abs/2312.00732)
-- Zhan et al. "Unified-Lift: A Unified Framework for 2D to 3D Mask Lifting."
-CVPR 2025. [arXiv:2501.12413](https://arxiv.org/abs/2501.12413)
-- Zhang et al. "ObjectGS: Object-Centric Gaussian Splatting."
-ICCV 2025. [arXiv:2504.08452](https://arxiv.org/abs/2504.08452)
-- Zhou et al. "Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields."
-CVPR 2024. [arXiv:2312.03203](https://arxiv.org/abs/2312.03203)